AhmedSoliman/netperf/README.md

 # Current Limitations
 - Does not support configuring MSS, Congestion control algorithm.
 - No UDP/STCP support.
-- Does not collect extra stats like retransmits, cwnd, etc. (planned)
+- Does not collect extra stats like retransmits, cwnd, etc. (contributions are appreciated)

 ### License